ScrollPrize/scrollprize-website/docs/26_grandprize.md

   <figcaption className="mt-0">The scrolls were <a href="https://twitter.com/natfriedman/status/1703422593670541437">carbonized</a> by the eruption of Mount Vesuvius in 79 AD.</figcaption>
 </figure>

 In the 18th century the scrolls were discovered.
-More than 800 of them are now stored in a library in Naples, Italy; these lumps of carbonized ash cannot be opened without severely damaging them.
+Hundreds of them are now stored in a library in Naples, Italy; these lumps of carbonized ash cannot be opened without severely damaging them.
 But how can we read them if they remain rolled up?

 <div className="flex flex-wrap mb-4">
   <div className="w-[50.5%] mr-4 mb-2"><img src="/img/grandprize/scroll-1-scale.jpg" className="w-[100%]"/><figcaption className="mt-[-6px]">The scroll read by the winners.</figcaption></div>